Optimal portfolio under ratio-type periodic evaluation in stochastic factor models under convex trading constraints: Market Model and Problem Formulation

 In the present paper, we are particularly interested in the portfolio constraint that $\pi$ takes values in a convex set $K$.

 The dynamics of the controlled wealth $X^{\pi}$ (denoted by $X$ for short) can be rewritten as

-Motivated by a recent study \cite{TZ23}, we are interested in a type of infinite horizon utility maximization problem on wealth $(X_t)_{t\geq0}$ when the evaluation of the wealth performance is conducted periodically at a sequence of prescribed future dates $(T_i)_{i\geq0}$ with $T_0:=0$ and $T_i\rightarrow\infty$ as $i\rightarrow\infty$.
-For simplicity, we shall consider the equal period $T_i=i\tau$ for $i\geq0$ with some $\tau>0$ such that the portfolio is evaluated every $\tau$ unit of time (e.g. monthly or annually).
-However, in contrast to the problem formulation in \cite{TZ23} where the portfolio performance is measured by the difference $X_{T_i}-\gamma X_{T_{i-1}}$ periodically between each time epoch $T_i$ and the previous date $T_{i-1}$, we consider the relative wealth performance in the present paper as periodic evaluation in the ratio type that
+Motivated by the recent study of \cite{TZ23}, we investigate an infinite-horizon utility maximization problem for wealth $(X_t)_{t \geq 0}$, where performance evaluation occurs periodically at a sequence of prescribed dates $(T_i)_{i \geq 0}$ with $T_0 := 0$ and $T_i \rightarrow \infty$ as $i \rightarrow \infty$.
+For simplicity, we assume equally spaced intervals $T_i = i\tau$ for $i \geq 0$ with some $\tau > 0$, implying that the portfolio is evaluated every $\tau$ units of time (e.g., monthly or annually).
+In contrast to \cite{TZ23}, where portfolio performance is measured by the difference $X_{T_i} - \gamma X_{T_{i-1}}$ between consecutive epochs, we consider a relative wealth performance criterion based on a periodic ratio-type evaluation.
+Specifically, we define

-for some relative performance parameter $\gamma\in(0,1]$ and the agent's subjective discount factor $\rho>0$.
-That is, when $\gamma\rightarrow 1$, the agent cares more about the relative ratio comparing with the wealth level at the previous evaluation date $T_{i-1}$; while $\gamma\rightarrow 0$ indicates that the agent values more on the absolute value of the current wealth.
-In addition, to take into account the present values of wealth at different time spots $T_i$ and $T_{i-1}$, $i\geq 1$, we also consider the discount inside the ratio-type relative performance.

-As a direct consequence, while the optimal wealth $X_t$ is allowed to hit $0$ in \cite{TZ23}, i.e., the bankruptcy $X_t=0$ may occur at some time $t$ and will remain at $0$ afterwards, our formulation in the ratio-type enforces the positive wealth constraint $X_t>0$ as an inherent nature by the problem formulation and the resulting optimal wealth will retain positive for all time $t\geq 0$, which makes more sense if we are interested in the periodic evaluation over an infinite horizon.